 These authorized housing flexibility options were designed with the service members and their families in mind.
 The focus on minimizing certain stressors associated with PCS moves helps to increase force readiness toward the Department of Defense’s goal of increased lethality.

-For general moving support, you can always take advantage of the Plan My Move tool, with additional lists and tips to make your next move a breeze.
+For general moving support, you can always take advantage of the Plan My Move tool, with customizable checklists and tips to make your next move a breeze.